Forget John D. Rockefeller, Jeff Bezos, or Elon Musk — 14th-century Malian emperor Mansa Musa is likely the richest person ever.

-Economists have determined that the West African emperor’s vast wealth most likely positions him as the richest person in history.
+Economists have determined that the West African emperor’s vast fortune most likely positions him as the richest person in history.
 But just how much money did he have?
 And what did he do with it?

 The Lasting Contributions Of Mansa Musa’s Wealth

 So what did Mansa Musa do with all the money, aside from giving away gold to random people on the street and using it to buy souvenirs?